Vishnupriya-TK/Student-Placement-Tracker/README.md

 ## 📌 Dependencies

 * 🚫 No frameworks or libraries required
-* ⚙️ Works entirely with Vanilla JavaScript and Browser APIs
+* ⚙️ Works entirely with JavaScript and Browser APIs
 * 💾 Persistent using `localStorage`

 ---